department-of-veterans-affairs/va-digital-service-handbook/_pages/resources/more/technical-discovery.md

 #
 # Title and Description display on page and in meta
 title: Conducting technical discovery
-description: Complete a technical review during the discovery phase and do ongoing technical discovery throughout the service lifecycle
+description: Complete a technical review during the <i>Research and Discovery</i> phase and do ongoing technical discovery throughout the Digital Delivery lifecycle.
 #
 # Internal page menu - titles here match titles in Markdown
 sections: